openmobilityfoundation/curb-data-specification/curbs/README.md

 Method: `GET`
 `data` Payload: a JSON object with an `areas` field containing an array of [Curb Area](#curb-area) objects.

-_Optional endpoint; if not implemented, the server should reply with `501 Not Implemented`._
+_Optional endpoint.
+If not implemented, the server should reply with `501 Not Implemented`._

 ### Query Parameters